-JumpStart currently supports Tbilisi-based JumpStart Georgia, which launched in 2009 by creating the first complete, open set of map data for the Republic of Georgia.
-Today JumpStart Georgia advocates for open data in government, businesses, and civil society; builds data-driven tools to inform and engage Georgians about issues of social importance; and collaborates with organizations to strengthen their capacities to use data to inform and engage the public.
+This is the approach we've developed with Tbilisi-based JumpStart Georgia, which launched in 2009 by creating the first complete, open set of map data for the Republic of Georgia.
+Today JumpStart Georgia advocates for open data in government, businesses and civil society; builds data-driven tools to inform and engage Georgians about issues of social importance; and collaborates with organizations to strengthen their capacities to use data to inform and engage the public.

 See JumpStart Georgia in action:

 JumpStart International began in 2003 in Iraq, with a vision to empower Iraqis through rebuilding projects.